 Track lighting is recommended for cathedral ceilings, if possible.
 If recessed down lights are required, be sure that they are installed airtight and are Insulation Contact (IC) rated.

 When applying gypsum board to where a wall meets the portion of the roof that slopes up, you should take extreme care to seal that connection.
 An easy way to seal the connection is to glue the edge of the drywall to the framing.

 There's been some talk in the industry that non-vented roof assemblies would dramatically increase the temperature of roof shingles, potentially diminishing their appearance and durability over time.

 Not so!
 A study by the Florida Solar Energy Center found only a few degrees difference in shingle temperature between vented and nonvented cathedral ceilings.
 Shingle color has a much greater effect on temperature than venting or nonventing.
-To read this report, please visit the Building America Website and check out the publications section.
+To read this report, please visit the energy.gov website.